drago-ex/permission/readme.md

 Authorization is handled by the `Authorization` trait.

 - runs automatically on presenter startup
-- checks ACL using presenter name and action or signal
+- checks ACL using presenter name and resolved privilege

 To activate authorization in a presenter, include the trait: